 ** Overall Characteristics

-We began our comparison of the protein coding gene sets of the three organisms by examining their basic characteristics (Fig 2).
-Human and worm have ~20,000 genes whereas fly has only about 2/3 of that number.
-Fly and worm genes span similar genomic lengths but human genes span much larger regions (Fig 2B).
-While much of this difference is due to the greater length of introns, human CDSs are also longer.
-Individual exon lengths, however, have similar distributions between human and worm with fly having some larger exons.
+We began our comparisons of by examining the basic characteristics of the protein-coding repertoire (Fig 2).
+Human and worm have ~20,000 genes whereas fly has about 2/3 of that number.
+Fly and worm genes span similar genomic lengths but human genes span larger regions (Fig 2B); most of this difference is due to the greater size of human introns, but longer human CDSs also contribute.
+Individual exon lengths have similar distributions between human and worm with fly having some larger exons.
 Human differs most obviously from fly and worm, however, in the number of exons per gene.
-This is also reflected in the human genome containing more than twice as many coding bases and 5’ UTR sequence as worm or fly despite having the same number of genes.
+This is also reflected in the human genome containing more than twice as many coding bases and 5’ UTR sequence as worm despite having the same number of genes.

 Given the difference in CDS size and exon complexity between the organisms, we revisited the question of domain complexity raised in the initial genome papers \cite{11237011,11181995}.
-We found that <10% of the Pfam protein domains found in fly and worm were specific to each phyla, whereas nearly 20% of human protein domains were not found in the two model organisms (Fig 2C, S1 and Associated Data File).
-This is presumably shaped by both the acquisition of vertebrate-specific domains as well as the loss of ancestral bilaterian domains in fly and worm (it could also reflect ascertainment biases toward the study of human domains.)
-While most domains are shared, we found that unique combinations of domains have substantially increased in human, with only 32% of human domain combinations shared by the other two organisms (Fig 2C), whereas the corresponding numbers for fly and worm are 64% and 54%.
+We found that <10% of the protein domains found in fly and worm were specific to each phyla, whereas nearly 20% of human protein domains were not found in the two models (see suppl., Fig 2C, S2 and Associated Data File).
+While overall most domains are shared, we found that unique combinations of domains have substantially increased in human, with only 32% of human domain combinations shared by the other two organisms (Fig 2C), whereas the corresponding numbers for fly and worm are 64% and 54%.

-In analyzing the mapped RNA-Seq reads, we found that overall the distribution of reads is quite similar in fly and worm with ~95% of the reads mapping to annotated protein coding genes (CDS + UTRs).
-The majority of reads in human also derive from protein coding genes, but this smaller fraction (78%) perhaps reflects the fact that there is much more sequence in human outside of protein coding segments as compared to worm and fly.
+In analyzing the RNA-Seq reads, we found that overall the distribution of reads is quite similar in fly and worm with ~95% of the reads mapping to annotated protein coding genes (CDSs + UTRs).
+The majority of reads in human also derive from protein-coding genes, but the somewhat smaller fraction (78%) reflects the fact that there is much more sequence in human outside of protein coding segments as compared to worm and fly.
 The RNA-Seq data also reveals the fraction of genes broadly expressed across cell lines, tissues and developmental stages.
-Overall, we have identified 6,912 (38%), 5,180 (25%) and 5,288 (38%) broadly expressed protein coding genes in human, worm, and fly respectively (Table S1, Suppl. and Associated Data File).
-Across all three organisms, the broadly expressed genes tend to be more highly expressed than genes specifically expressed in different cell types, and to have certain characteristic housekeeping functions, such as RNA processing, protein transport, and protein localization (see Table S1 and Fig S2).
+Overall, we identified 6,912 (38%), 5,180 (25%) and 5,288 (38%) broadly expressed protein coding genes in human, worm, and fly respectively (Table S1, Suppl. and Associated Data File).
+Across all three organisms, these genes tend to be more highly expressed and to have characteristic housekeeping functions, such as RNA processing, protein transport, and protein localization (see Table S1 and Fig S2).

 ** Comparison of Splicing of Orthologs

 We next compared alternative splicing between the three organisms.
 Our short RNA-Seq reads can define individual splice junctions and exons, but do not allow unambiguous definitions across whole transcripts.
-Accordingly, we focus our analysis on these individual features.
-Overall, we do not find a strong conservation of splicing between orthologs, with no examples of orthologs that preserve complete splicing structures across the three organisms.
+Accordingly, we focus our analysis on junctions and exons.
+Overall, we do not find a conservation of splicing between orthologs, with no examples of orthologs preserving complete splicing structures across the three organisms.
 Moreover, there are only a few preserved splice sites in all three organisms (573 out of 37,517 unique splices in orthologs) (Table S2).
 Fig 3A depicts an example, the orthologous genes KCNMA1 (human), slo-1 (worm), and slo (fly).
-The exon/intron organization of the genes differs significantly between the three species, and there are no orthologous alternative exons in the three genes.
+The exon/intron organization of the genes differs significantly between the three species, and there are no orthologous alternative exons.

 ** Comparison of Splicing in Annotation Sets